Isolation Effect

 You remember it because it's different

-Try to remember these: 21, 17, 16, 29, 22, 18, SF, 18, 92.
+isolation effect apple Try to remember these: 21, 17, 16, 29, 22, 18, SF, 18, 92.

 If I were to ask you what the letters were tomorrow, you'd probably say "SF".
 If I asked what any of the numbers were, you'd be more likely to struggle.
 This happens because the letters stand out from the crowd.
 (And it happens without you imagining "Sam Fox" standing on your doormat.
 I'll explain that in the next section.)

-Something else quite interesting happens too, although it's not really related to the Isolation Effect.
+Something else quite interesting happens too, although it's not really related to the isolation effect.
 You are more likely to recall the numbers at the start (the primacy effect) and the numbers at the end (the recency effect) than those in the middle.
 For now, keep that idea in the back of your mind.
 It might just offer us a small "lever" to pull when trying to assert some influence.

 A Practical Application for the Isolation Effect